SciCatProject/documentation/Catanie/GettingMetadataIntoScicat.md

 ## Manual ingestion

+The following steps will add a dataset to you system using the API with the linux program curl.
+Windows users will need an alternative method.

 1.
 Login to catamel.
 The default password for the inestor user is aman.
 Runnign the command below in the terminal will yeild an access token.